RWS/studio-api-docs/apiconcepts/verification/create_a_new_project.md

 Add the Required References
 -----
 The plug-in template will come with the **Sdl.Core.PluginFramework.dll** reference.
 For our global verifier implementation, we also need to reference the Verification API, i.e. **Sdl.Verification.Api.dll**.
-For implementing the functionality required by our example, you need to add the libraries used for integration with SDL Trados Studio 2017, which are as follows:
+For implementing the functionality required by our example, you need to add the libraries used for integration with Trados Studio 2017, which are as follows:

 * **Sdl.Desktop.Platform.dll**
 * **Sdl.FileTypeSupport.Framework.Core**
 * **Sdl.Core.Settings.dll**

-By default these files can be found in the installation folder of SDL Trados Studio 2017, i.e. *C:\Program Files\SDL\SDL Trados Studio\Studio5*.
+By default these files can be found in the installation folder of Trados Studio 2017, i.e. *C:\Program Files\SDL\SDL Trados Studio\Studio5*.
 The 'Copy Local' property for these references should be set to True.

 <img style="display:block; " src="images/GlobalVerifierRef.jpg"/>